gordonbrander/prompt_generator/README.md

 Run the script.

-Now, receive the prompt and ask yourself... in what ways might I rewrite this?
-Try expanding it into a tweet-sized provocation.
+Now, receive the prompt and ask yourself... in what ways might I expand it?
+Try rewriting it into a tweet-sized provocation.

+- What does it remind you of?
+Try mixing that into the prompt.
+- What examples, anecdotes can you include?
+- Can you expand on the prompt with a "why" explanation?

 ## Installing